GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

 This chapter will guide you on reducing **GMOS imaging data** using command line tools.
-In this example we reduce a GMOS observation of a star and distant galaxy field.
+In this example we reduce a GMOS observation of a Trans-Neptunian Object.
 The observation is a simple dither-on-target sequence.
 Just open a terminal to get started.

 While the example cannot possibly cover all situations, it will help you get acquainted with the reduction of GMOS data with DRAGONS.
 We encourage you to